 Criteria 5 – Washroom Wall Reinforcements: Reinforced with 2″ x 12” solid lumber in all washroom tub, shower, and toilet locations

 Installation of 2″ x 12” solid lumber backing in the walls at 36” to center, around the bath and shower areas.
 This allows for proper installation of grab/safety bars in the future.
 This backing location works for 95% of all people.

 Criteria 6 – Wall Reinforcements: At the top of all stairs, walls are reinforced with 2″x12″ solid lumber at 36″ to center.

 This gives the home the ability to have a proper and solid gate installed at the top of a set of stairs in the future that will protect children and seniors from falling.

 Criteria 7 – Multistory Connection Provisions: Either an allowance for an elevator shaft in stacked closets or staircase(s) with a minimum width of 42″.

 This gives the home the ability to easily accommodate technology that will connect one floor to another and keep anyone independent in the home for longer.
 The same benefits as one-level living but with more home design choices.
-The cost of installing a future elevator shaft is only a few hundred dollars during new construction and about $80,000 on average if a retrofit or renovation is needed.
+The cost of installing a future elevator shaft is only a few hundred dollars during new construction and about $80,000 or more on average if a retrofit or renovation is needed.

 The cost of making your staircase wider is only $40 worth of materials and about four square feet of additional space to accommodate the design.